kateinoigakukun/StubKit/README.md

 ### Getting started

-You can instantiate any kind of `Codable` with a single line!
+You can instantiate any kind of `Decodable` with a single line.

 ```swift
 import StubKit